 Sauerkraut means “sour cabbage” in German and it is this distinct flavour that gives it its famous character.
-But did you know the tanginess makes sauerkraut superior in other ways?
+But did you know the tanginess makes sauerkraut superior to other fermented food in other ways?
 In this article, we’ll look at why the more tangy sauerkraut is better it is for our health.

 Believed to have originated in China around 2,000 years ago, it has been embraced by many cultures and societies in the aeons since.
 It was originally used as a way to preserve cabbage for consumption during the colder weather when it wasn’t easy to grow.
 Properly fermented, the sauerkraut was able to prevent the brew from spoiling and therefore becoming inedible.